spence-s/pino-princess/README.md

 - All data is displayed with highlighting for _kick-ass_ readability
 - ez to customize

+> TIP: Getting the most out of pino-princess
+> Specifically designed for easiest use with pino-http

 ## SAMPLES

 > note: these samples are created by changing terminal colors - not by changing themes in pino-princess.
 However, pino-princess themes are entirely configurable so both ways of changing the colors are possible.